Skip to content

 The Tech Model Railroad Club

 The PDP-1 lived among the students of MIT's Tech Model Railroad Club, the room where the word hacker acquired its original meaning: not a criminal, but someone who pursued a clever, joyful mastery of a system for its own sake.
-Spacewar! was their proof of concept for an entire way of relating to computers.
+The TMRC's Signals and Power Subcommittee, which wired the club's elaborate layout, supplied much of the early vocabulary and many of the people who migrated to the new machine.

 Why it matters